divideconcept/ModernInno/README.md

     [Setup]
     WizardSmallImageFile=PathToMyBannerImage

 The layout is automatically resized based on the size of your banner image.
+All page will use this layout, including the Welcome and Finished pages.

 ![ModernInno Example](moderninno.png)